I want to do an internship

 VOLUNTARY PRACTICES

-If your internship is voluntary (extracurricular), you need to prepare a report with the tasks you have performed.
+If your internship is extracurricular (i.e. it is not included in the curriculum of your DegreeMaster's Degree), it is necessary that you prepare a report with the tasks you have done.
 Here is a template that may help you.
 Length: 1-2 pages.

 The first week of the month following the end of your internship, you will receive an e-mail from the Internship Service and employment (to your e-mail Username@alumni .unav.es) with a link to a form of assessment that you must fill out, in which, in addition, you must attach the report signed* by your internship tutor of the University.